opencast/appkit/README.md

 ```

 A more in-depth explanation of why this is necessary can be found [here](https://gist.github.com/LukasKalbertodt/382cb53a85fcf6e7d1f5235625c6f4fb).
-Whenever you encounter weird runtime errors complaining about imports, it could be this issue.
+Whenever you encounter weird runtime errors complaining about imports or invalid hook calls, it could be this issue.
 Then you can try adding another alias for the problematic dependency.